danmacklin/erlang_cep/README.md

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

-A Window is an in memory data storage abstraction with an embedded CEP rule and configuration.
+A Window is an in-memory data storage abstraction with an embedded CEP rule and configuration.
 Each feed has none or many windows that can be stoped and started independently.

 Each Window consumes Row and Reduce functions implemented in javascript or pure elrang functions.